Study: Factors that affect the ability to work in people with metastatic cancer

 Limitations:

 This was a study, meaning that the researchers retrieved all their data from previously documented records of past patients, rather than collecting patient data specifically for this particular study.
 Other factors that were not directly studied or known to these researchers may have affected employment in this setting.
 Additionally, the researchers acknowledged that the study may have attracted certain types of patients.
-For example, patients with cancer and severe symptoms may not have wanted to participate in the study about employment, and/or patients with relatively mild symptoms who were able to work full-time may not have visited the clinic as often where the study was recruiting participants, and missed the opportunity to participate.
-Importantly, this study only included people 65 years or older, so it is unknown if the same factors affect younger people diagnosed with cancers.
+For example, patients with metastatic cancer and severe symptoms may not have wanted to participate in the study about employment, and/or patients with relatively mild symptoms who were able to work full-time may not have visited the clinic as often where the study was recruiting participants, and missed the opportunity to participate.
+Importantly, this study only included people 65 years or older, so it is unknown if the same factors affect younger people diagnosed with metastatic cancers.

 What does this mean for me?

-This research indicates that some patients with cancer continue working; however, whether this is because they feel like they need to work or because they want to work is unknown.
+This research indicates that some patients with metastatic cancer continue working; however, whether this is because they feel like they need to work or because they want to work is unknown.
 Researchers suggest that patients who need to or wish to continue working talk to their health care provider about how they can reduce the severity of their symptoms.

 Posted 4/12/16